Smudging Policy

 Purpose

-To honour and support the Indigenous community in the tradition of smudging.
-Cambrian College (“the College”) welcomes, respects and supports the on-campus, Indigenous, cultural, and spiritual practices associated with the use of the four spiritual sacred medicines.
+Cambrian College (“the College”) welcomes, respects and supports the Indigenous cultural practices associated with the use of the four sacred medicines.

 Scope